limine-bootloader/limine/STIVALE.md

     uint16_t flags;   // Flags
                       // bit 0  0 = text mode, 1 = graphics framebuffer mode
                       // bit 1  0 = 4-level paging, 1 = use 5-level paging (if
-                                                        available)
+                      //                                available)
-                                Ignored if booting a 32-bit kernel.
+                      //        Ignored if booting a 32-bit kernel.
-                      // bit 2  0 = Disable KASLR, 1 = enable KASLR (up to 1GB slide)
+                      // bit 2  Formerly used to indicate whether to enable KASLR,
-                                Ignored if booting a 32-bit or non-relocatable kernel
+                      //        this flag is now reserved as KASLR is enabled in the
+                      //        bootloader configuration instead.
+Presently
+                      //        reserved and unused.
                       // All other bits undefined.

     uint16_t framebuffer_width;   // These 3 values are parsed if a graphics mode